Invigilation and Syllabus Information for NDCA Competitors

 HAIRPINS: There is a lot of confusion surrounding this name!
 There are several patterns that use the name hairpin in the NDCA syllabus.

 Hairpin (can sometimes be called a curved feather) is a silver pattern.
-It turns left (continuity ending, continuity finish, feather ending, feather finish) and then turns right to slip outside to be followed by a natural figure.
-It is just three steps long, and it's timing is SQQ or 123.
+It turns left (continuity ending, continuity finish, feather ending, feather finish, curved feather) and then turns right to slip outside and is followed by a natural figure.
+It is just three steps long, man dances RLR, it's timing is SQQ or 123.

 Continuous Hairpins (two in a row, traditional closed hold only, not in shadow) is a gold combination.